+When all of the samples are complete

+Remove flow cell from gradient station, discard tube.

+Add ddi water to syringe for washing line and screw back onto to Triax.
+Push water through (~2-3 mL).
+Should come out in waste.

+Hold down “RINSE” button (#2) on gradient station down for 10 seconds.
+Then hold down “AIR” button (#3) for 10 seconds.
+Repeat for a total of 5 washes.

-When all of the samples are complete, push water through the flow cell, then flush 5 times with water, 3 times with 70% isopropyl alcohol, And 5 times with air only using the dry syringe.
+push water through the flow cell, then flush 5 times with water, 3 times with 70% isopropyl alcohol,

+Open dry syrine and screw onto wash line.
+On closed setting, push air through once (will be difficult).
+When syringe is empty, flip switch to open.
+Pull in more air.
+Flip switch to close.
+And 5 times with air only using the dry syringe.
 Switch metal lever down to assist with air flushes.
+When done, put wet syringe back onto gradient station.

 Flush the line your sample goes through with DI water.
+No air should go though.
+Be sure to leave syringe filled with water attached to line in preparation for the next run.

+Turn off software, gradient station, and fractionator.

 Save fractions at -20C if interested in proteins, -80C if interested in RNA.

+Note: takes about 20 minutes per sample